 Take charge of your application process by:

-*It is important that these documents be uploaded to your Document Bank within your scholarship application.
-We will need to review this documentation in order to make a final decision.
+*We will need to review this documentation in order to make a final decision.

 No. In order to be eligible for an HSF scholarship, students must be enrolled full-time in the fall and spring terms, for the year in which the scholarship is awarded.
 Please note that scholarship funds cannot be deferred to another academic term or school year